Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods

 \section{Conclusion}

 The robustness of the QN-SPSA+PSR method further manifests using the more complex EfficientSU2 ansatz, which introduces a highly intricate cost function, shown in Fig. \ref{ansatz compare}.
-Although EfficientSU2 ansatz would create a more complex cost function, QN-SPSA+PSR still shows stable and fast convergence properties and achieves results comparable to QN-BDA+PSR optimization.
-Whereas, QN-SPSA+SPSA and Cobyla showed signs of stagnation and requires more iterations to approach optimal solutions.

-Furthermore, Figs. \ref{method comparision} and \ref{ansatz compare}, which compared two types of ansatz and two types of entanglement schemes, turned out to show that linear entanglement is not much different than the full entanglement, and the RealAmp performed better in convergence than Efficient SU2.
-That proved the initial arguments aforementioned in Section \ref{Ansatz selection}, the RealAmplitude with linear entanglement, therefore, is good enough to survey the Ising model.
-Finally, the TIM energy estimates are obtained by varying external fields and numbers of spins, as illustrated in Figs. \ref{fig:7} and \ref{fig:8}.
+Although the EfficientSU2 ansatz would create a more complex cost function, QN-SPSA+PSR still shows stable and fast convergence properties and achieves results comparable to QN-BDA+PSR optimizer.
+Whereas, QN-SPSA+SPSA and COBYLA showed signs of stagnation and requires more iterations to approach optimal solutions.
+Furthermore, Figs. \ref{method comparision} and \ref{ansatz compare}, which compared two types of ansatz and two types of entanglement schemes, show that linear entanglement is not much different than the full entanglement, and the RealAmplitudes performed better in convergence than Efficient SU2.
+That proved the initial arguments aforementioned in Section \ref{Ansatz selection}, the RealAmplitudes with linear entanglement, therefore, is sufficient for the TIM benchmarks considered here.
+On the other hand, Figs.~\ref{ansatz_compare_quantum_eval} and \ref{method comparision}(c, d) demonstrate the practical advantage of COBYLA and SPSA-based methods for near-term applications, since they require very low computational cost.
+To this end, it should not be interpreted as evidence of the downside of the quantum methods in practice.
+The present study is based on a relatively simple model with weak quantum correlations, where classical or stochastic methods can still perform efficiently.
+From the perspective of quantum information, the rapid convergence of the quantum-informed update direction indicate that quantum-informed metric updates can improve stability for some optimizer combinations, where non-quantum-informed optimizers may struggle to reach the global minimum.
+These observations motivate further investigation of quantum optimizers in larger and more strongly correlated systems.
+Finally, the TIM energy estimates are obtained by varying external fields and numbers of spins, as illustrated in Figs. \ref{fig:8}.
 In both cases, the QN-SPSA+PSR consistently delivered reliable and accurate results for the average ground state energy, closely aligning with the QN-BDA+PSR.

-In this study, the research delved into the review of optimization algorithms, comparing quantum and classical algorithms to provide a bird's eye view.
-Moreover, leveraging the model's properties and symmetries, the analysis of the Ising Model was conducted to conjecture an ansatz form.
+In conclusion, this work provides a comprehensive accuracy-resource review and comparison of classical, stochastic, and quantum-informed optimizers.
+Moreover, leveraging the model's properties and symmetries, we analyze the Ising Model to inform a physically motivated ansatz.